 No or very little data were available for some ice shelf bathymetry, and uncertainty may be high (> 500 m).
+Version 2 includes the correction of an error in geoid height identified in the IBCSO bathymetry.

 Error estimates of the bed elevation and ice thickness are provided in the data set (Figure 4).